signalogic/SigSRF_SDK/mediaTest_readme.md

 Stream group wav file output can be specified in the mediaMin command line or via flags in pktlib session creation APIs.
 In the mediaMin command line, an 0x800 flag in the -dN options argument enables wav file outputs for stream groups, their individual contributors, and also an N-channel wav file (where N is the number of group contributors).
 Using [pktlib](#user-content-pktlib) session creation APIs, these wav file outputs can be specified separately or in combination, per application needs.

-Note that [streamlib](#user-content-streamlib) handles wav file output, which means packet/media threads handle wav file output concurrently.
+Note that [streamlib](#user-content-streamlib) handles the mechanics of wav file output, which means packet/media threads are able to generate wav file output concurrently.
 This provides the best possible combination of audio quality and real-time performance.

 <a name="StreamAlignment"></a>
 ## Stream Alignment